Digital State Consulting discusses Content Development.

 Am I right?

-Of course, I’d be lying if I didn’t admit to recognising the value of this – indeed, for search marketers, the iterative cycle is engrained deep so whilst I can see the deluge approaching, a part of me can’t help but welcome it.
+Of course, I’d be lying if I didn’t admit to recognising the value of this – indeed, for digital marketers, the iterative cycle is engrained deep so whilst I can see the deluge approaching, a part of me can’t help but welcome it.

 Larry Kim kicked things off with a very enlightening set of predictions for 2015.
 Whilst they are predominantly related to PPC, there is much to take on board across all search marketing disciplines.
 The consensus I’ve detecting is related to mobile activity (and, in conjunction with that, call tracking); more conceptually, a deeper understanding of how to appeal to a user who isn’t making deeply considered keyword-focused searches and where search marketing success will depend on communicating more clearly with Google so that it can join the dots to the user more accurately.